Glasgow Avenue Main Street Study

 |Glasgow Ave.
 Southbound near Cann Rd.||Glasgow Ave at Peoples Plaza|

 |Glasgow Ave Northbound Near US 40||Glasgow Ave.
 Northbound near Hodgson Vo-Tech|

 The goal of the project is to provide a safe and attractive transportation system along the roadway that encourages more non-motorized trips and better connectivity between land uses.

 Perform model/design analysis to evaluate current conditions along the corridor and the effect of identified future land use and transportation alternatives.

 Compare Results of Analysis and Alternatives

-A comparison of the land use, demographic, environmental and transportation impacts of the scenarios/ designs will be developed and presented to the steering committee.
+A comparison of the land use, demographic, environmental and transportation impacts of the scenarios/designs will be developed.